 We discontinue cash flow hedge accounting if the hedging instrument expires, is sold, terminated or exercised, the hedge no longer meets the criteria for hedge accounting or we revoke the designation.
 At that point in time, any cumulative gain or loss on the hedging instrument recognized in equity is kept in Partners' capital until the forecasted transaction occurs.
 When the forecasted transaction occurs, any cumulative gain or loss on the hedging instrument is recognized in profit or loss.
 If a hedged transaction is no longer expected to occur, the net cumulative gain or loss recognized in Partners' capital is transferred to net profit or loss for the year as financial income or expense.

-An increase in interest rates will have a positive effect while a decrease in interest rates will have a negative effect, on the fair value of our interest rate swap agreements.
+Three of our initial fourteen interest rate swap agreements remain active until their expiration date in March 2013.
+An increase in interest rates will have a positive effect, on the fair value of our interest rate swap agreements.